lwaekfjlk/awesome-gpt-games/README.md

-# 🕹️ Awesome GPT Game🔥
+# 🕹️ Awesome GPT Games🔥

-🚀 GPT-4's incredible code generation capabilities enable game development using simple text prompts.
+💥 GPT-4's incredible code generation capabilities enable game development using simple text prompts.

 🎮 We try to gather all text prompts that can generate entertaining games in one shot.

-🌟 Feel free to star, submit PRs, and contribute more engaging games to our collection.
+🌟 Feel free to submit PRs.
+We need more cool game ideas!

-😊 Let's explore what is the limitation of GPT-4 for game development!
+🧪 Let's explore what is the boundary of GPT-4 for game development!

-Currently supported games:
+🚀 Supported games:

 * [Tetris](#tetris)
 * [Snake](#snake)